 Balsamic vinegar is a unique type of ingredient used in food preparations and salad dressings.
-It’s an all-time sweetheart to master chefs, restaurants, supermarkets and many other places where the taste of food is highly valued.
+It’s an all-time sweetheart to master chefs, restaurants, supermarkets, and many other places where the taste of food is highly valued.

 It’s different from ordinary wine vinegar, with distinguishing uniqueness.
 The fact that it’s sweeter with lots of health benefits makes it expensive.
-No wonder those using it are careful on how they consume it.
+No wonder those using it are careful about how they consume it.

 - 1 For how long can balsamic vinegar survive?

 - 2 How to prevent balsamic vinegar from going bad

 - 3 How to tell if balsamic vinegar is bad